RalphAS/Pseudospectra.jl/README.md

 also provided.

 ## Mathematical background
 The ϵ-pseudospectrum of a matrix `A` is the locus (in the complex plane) of eigenvalues of perturbations `A+E` where `norm(E) < ϵ`.
+Specifically, this package works with the unweighted 2-norm.

 Among other things, pseudospectra:
 * elucidate transient behavior hidden to eigen-analysis, and
 * indicate the utility of eigenvalues extracted via iterative methods like `eigs`.

 See [the Pseudospectra gateway](http://www.cs.ox.ac.uk/pseudospectra/intro.html) for details, references, and more.

 ## Package context
-Pseudospectra (along with the QML-based GUI, in the PseudospectraView package) is essentially a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool)), code now hosted [on GitHub](https://github.com/eigtool/eigtool).
+Pseudospectra (along with the QML-based GUI, in the forthcoming PseudospectraView package) is essentially a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool)), code now hosted [on GitHub](https://github.com/eigtool/eigtool).